miljantekic/minimax-client-js/task-tracker.md

 - Added test utilities in src/__tests__/test-utils.ts
 - Created sample test for string utilities to verify setup
 - All tests are passing with proper TypeScript integration

+### N6 (Task #6)
+Configured TypeScript build process with the following improvements:
+- Implemented Rollup for bundling with multiple output formats (CommonJS, ESM, UMD)
+- Created rollup.config.js with proper TypeScript integration
+- Added source maps for better debugging
+- Configured separate tsconfig.test.json for test files
+- Updated ESLint configuration to properly handle test files
+- Added build scripts to package.json for different build scenarios
+- Created a custom build.js script for enhanced build process with detailed output
+- Added .npmignore file to control which files get published to npm
+- Created README.md with installation and usage instructions
+- Fixed linting issues in test utilities
+- Successfully tested the build process with all formats working correctly

 <!-- Continue with notes for remaining tasks as they are worked on -->